Sometimes it can be difficult to listen to, and trust our intuition in the area of relationships.

 One mistake spiritual people often make when meeting people, is that they switch off their creep radar.
 As spiritual people, we pride ourselves on being open, accepting and non-judgmental.
 But just because you accept people as they are doesn’t mean you want to spend time with them or associate with them.

 You need to retain the ability to feel the negative input that your intuition gives you.
-Sometimes your higher self will tell you someone is not that nice (i.e. a bit of a jerk or a creep).
-That doesn’t mean your higher self is bigoted or judgmental.
-It just means that as wonderful as that soul may be underneath, your higher self doesn’t think it helpful for you to spend time with this person.
+Sometimes your Higher self will tell you someone is not that nice (i.e. a bit of a jerk or a creep).
+That doesn’t mean your Higher self is bigoted or judgmental.
+It just means that as wonderful as that soul may be underneath, your Higher self doesn’t think it would be helpful for you to spend time with this person.
 And you need to acknowledge this if you want to surround yourself with people who are supportive and loving.

-I made this mistake when I was living in London and met a guy that my intuition told me was a creep and I felt very uncomfortable around him.
-Because I was naive and discarded all negative judgments I was having about people at the time because I thought it made me more ‘spiritual’, I didn’t allow myself to see that he was coming on to me in a totally inappropriate and horrible way (he was my teacher).
-I kept telling myself I wasn’t seeing the situation right, while my creep radar was blaring the whole time.
-It turned out the creep radar was right all along…of course.
+I made this mistake when I was living in London and met a guy that my intuition told me was not what he seemed.
+Because I was naive and discarded all negative judgments I was having about people at the time because I thought it made me more ‘spiritual’, I didn’t allow myself to see that he was attempting to steer our relationship in a totally inappropriate direction (he was my teacher and 40 years my senior).
+I kept telling myself I wasn’t seeing the situation right, while my intuition was trying to show me the truth.

 Maybe you have had something like that happen to you too.
 No matter how accepting and non-judgmental you want to be, you still need to be discerning when it comes to who you spend time with.